What is Telematics? A Complete Guide

 • Telematics helps identify the driver and hours of service and helps check compliance with specific rules and regulations, thereby improving the management of fleets.

-How Are Telematics Devices Installed?
+How are Telematics Devices Installed?

 Telematics devices can be integrated into vehicles in several ways, each catering to different needs and types of vehicles.